starcitizen-lug/knowledge-base/wiki/Sticks,-Throttles,-&-Pedals.md

 ## Troubleshooting

 ### Accessing Wine Game Controllers Settings
-- Use the LUG Helper's Maintenance menu `Open Wine controller configuration` button
+- Run the [LUG Helper](/Tips-and-Tricks#how-to-run-the-lug-helper), select the `Maintenance and Troubleshooting` menu, then choose `Open Wine controller configuration`.
-- For other install methods refer to the tool's menu options or run `WINEPREFIX=/path/to/your/prefix wine control joy.cpl`
+- For alternative installs using third party launchers, refer to that launcher's help and/or menu options, or manually run `WINEPREFIX=/path/to/your/prefix wine control joy.cpl`

 ### Some of your joysticks disappear / aren't recognized in the game
 - You may need to enable HIDRAW access.
 See [VKB](#vkb-devices), [Virpil](#virpil-devices), or [Thrustmaster](#thrustmaster-devices) sections above for instructions